Reincarnated as a Sword: Manga

-A manga adaptation by Tomowo Maruyamawa was serialized in Gentosha's Denshi Birz magazine from December 9, 2016 to January 15, 2018.
+A manga adaptation by Tomowo Maruyamawa was serialized in Gentosha's Denshi Birz magazine from December 9, 2016, to January 15, 2018.
 After the magazine stopped, it resumed publishing on Comic Boost.
-The series is collected in 18 tankōbon volumes, with the first volume released in April 2017.
+The series is collected in 20 tankōbon volumes, with the first volume released in April 2017.
 Seven Seas Entertainment also licensed the manga for North American release, with the first volume releasing on December 17, 2019.

-A spin-off manga written by Tanaka and illustrated by Hinako Inoue was serialized in Micro Magazine's Comic Ride website from June 1, 2020 to January 30, 2023.
+A spin-off manga written by Tanaka and illustrated by Hinako Inoue, titled Reincarnated as a Sword: Another Wish, was serialized in Micro Magazine's Comic Ride website from June 1, 2020, to January 30, 2023.
 The spin-off manga is also licensed by Seven Seas.

+A second spin-off manga written by Tanaka and illustrated by Itsuki Fujioka, titled Reincarnated as a Sword: My Dish, will begin serialization in Comic Ride on September 30, 2026.